SRGSSR/castor/Sources/Castor/Castor.docc/Articles/metadata/metadata-article.md

     }
 }

 > Important: The [`GCKMediaMetadataType`](https://developers.google.com/cast/docs/reference/ios/g_c_k_media_metadata_8h#a24f7de80a98dfc6f8626c01167a97a6a) helps receivers adjust their layout based on the type of content.
-For example, when casting a radio channel, nothing is being displayed on the screen, so you should use **`GCKMediaMetadataTypeMusicTrack`** to ensure the receiver displays the artwork correctly.
+For example, when casting a radio channel, nothing is being displayed on the screen, so you should set `.musicTrack` as metadata type to ensure the receiver displays the artwork correctly.
 Otherwise, the receiver may fail to show the channel's artwork, leaving a black screen.

 ### Images